trampgeek/jobe/README.md

 ## Debugging

-At this stage (Alpha release) I've no idea what will go wrong for other people, but here are some of the things I did during development, which may be of use to you.
+If you have problems installing Jobe, here are some things to check.

 If the install script fails, check the error message.
 You should be able
     to read through the script and figure out what went wrong.
 Otherwise ...